nats-io/nats.net/docs/documentation/serialization.md

 You can also chain multiple serializers together to support multiple serialization formats.
 The first serializer in the chain that can handle the data will be used.
 This is useful if you need to support multiple serialization formats and reuse them.

+Note that chaining serializers is implemented by convention and not enforced by the [`INatsSerializer`](xref:NATS.Client.Core.INatsSerializer) interface since the next serializer would not be exposed to external users of the interface.

 Here is an example of a serializer that uses the Google ProtoBuf serializer and the [`NatsJsonContextSerializer`](xref:NATS.Client.Core.NatsJsonContextSerializer) to serialize and deserialize messages based on the type: